 Sampling of CON/HTRW waste streams will be conducted for disposal purposes only.
-SI and confirmation sampling will be conducted when RA tasks are complete.
 Sample duplicates, trip blanks, and temperature blanks will not be submitted with samples of CON/HTRW.

 Air monitoring samples, if collected for establishing negative initial determination for LBP, will be submitted to the project laboratory with field blanks.
 Primary and field blank air samples will not be submitted with quality control duplicates, trip blanks, temperature blanks, or matrix spike/matrix spike duplicates (MS/MSDs).